Ps (Unix)

-In most Unix and Unix-like operating systems, the ps program (short for "process status") displays the currently-running processes.
-A related Unix utility named top provides a real-time view of the running processes.
+In most Unix and Unix-like operating systems, the ps (process status) program displays the currently-running processes.
+The related Unix utility top provides a real-time view of the running processes.

 Implementations

 KolibriOS includes an implementation of the ps command.
 The ps command has also been ported to the IBM i operating system.
 In Windows PowerShell, ps is a predefined command alias for the Get-Process cmdlet, which essentially serves the same purpose.